valerauko/nowplaying.py/README.md

 ## Setup

-You'll have to generate and enter your own tokens to mastodon_app.txt, mastodon_user.txt (Mastodon.py will generate these for you), twitter_app.txt (Twitter app OAuth tokens), twitter_user.txt (Twitter access tokens).
+You'll have to generate and enter your own tokens to mastodon_app.txt, mastodon_user.txt (Mastodon.py will generate these for you), twitter_app.txt (Twitter app OAuth tokens), twitter_user.txt (Twitter access tokens) and misskey_token.txt (Misskey's API token, can be generated according to [the library's readme](https://github.com/YuzuRyo61/Misskey.py#create-token)).

 ### twitter_app.txt
 ```